arohl2015/NewsScraper/README.md

 # All the News That's Fit to Scrape
-This weeks assignment was to create a web app that let's users view and leave comments on articles from a website.
+This weeks assignment was to create a web app that let's users view and leave comments on the latest "news".
+Instead of populating the data on my own, Axios and Cheerios were used (in conjunction with Mongoose) to render the data.
+I chose to use the website BuzzFeed, as it has a good variety of different articles to view.
 ​
 ## Overview:
 To get a copy of the project working on your local machine to view and test the application, you will need MongoDB installed.
 For help installing MongoDB, visit: